Federer continues to struggle

 “Ive had a great run so far, and although I have been disappointed that my hard work has not paid off with a grand slam win [this year], I am over it now.”

-Federers reward is a third round meeting with Ivo Karlovic after the giant Croat put out Jose Acasuso in straight sets, while Nadal begins his campaign against Frenchman Florent Serra in Wednesdays night session.
+Roger Federer is rewarded with a third round meeting with Ivo Karlovic after the giant Croat put out Jose Acasuso in straight sets, while Nadal begins his campaign against Frenchman Florent Serra in Wednesdays night session.

 In other matches played on day two, Robin Soderling and Philipp Kohlschreiber both advanced to the last 16.